BattMoTeam/BattMo/Documentation/mrst.rst

 BattMo is based on the open-source sofware MRST.

 .. image:: img/mrst.png
-   :target: `MRST`_
+   :target: `MRSTwebpage`_

-`MRST`_ is primarly dedicated to reservoir modelling and simulation and has been developed essentially by the `Computational Geosciences group
+`MRSTwebpage`_ is primarly dedicated to reservoir modelling and simulation and has been developed essentially by the `Computational Geosciences group
 <https://www.sintef.no/en/digital/departments-new/applied-mathematics/computational-geoscience/>`_ in the `Department of
 Mathematics and Cybernetics at SINTEF Digital